CedricChnfr/portfolio/_posts/Courses/2024-10-03-service-oriented-architecture.markdown

 - **Analytical Skills**: Learned to assess the suitability of different architectures based on project requirements.

 ### D.II.
 Self Evaluation
-- **Acquired Skills**: Mastered the architecture of energy management systems, simple storage, energy recovery, and sizing storage elements according to specifications.
+- **Acquired Skills**: Mastered the design, implementation, and deployment of service-oriented architectures.
 - **Skills to Develop**: Need to deepen knowledge in continuous integration and continuous deployment (CI/CD) practices.

 ### D.III.
 Balance Sheet